Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 #### Which integer is right for you?

-You might think the obvious thing to do would be to use the largest possible number
+You might think the obvious thing to do would be to use the largest possible integer types.

 For example, you can fit pretty much every whole number you could possibly need into `i128`, so why use anything else?